nurey/disclosed/docs/API.markdown

 Collections with large numbers of resources should consider a default limit for all collection requests, to avoid exposing the server to requests that are too large.
 Such collections may also wish to enforce a hard limit on the number of items that can be returned.

+## Representations

+Every resource and collection should have these representations:

+### `text/html`

+This representation should only be simple HTML, easily embeddable inside other applications.

+Other applications could apply formatting and style to the HTML, so no formatting should be displayed on this representation.

+Collections of resources should typically be expressed via `<ul>` and `<li>` with links to the resource.

+### `text/plain`

+This representation offers the simplest interface, useful as a programmatic interface.

+This interface might not include all the data about the resource, just a simple subset.
+Collections should expose newline separated lists of resource identifiers.

+### `application/json`

+This representation is used by web applications and other programs to retrieve more structured data.

+The JSON blob should include data about the resource, and optionally also include URI links to itself and related resources.
+This allows programs to "follow" paths between resources.

+### Optional Representations

+Other representations may be useful as well for particular resources or collections, such as `text/csv`, `application/xml` (eg: RSS, ...)

 ## URI Layout

 This section describes the URI map to bind URIs to collections and resources.
 Unless otherwise noted, all paths are defined for GET requests only.